What could be better than getting paid to eat? That’s what I thought when I decided to pursue food writing.

 In 2016 I had 16 food related articles published, and I now have editors approaching me to write food stories for them.

-I’ve found three easy ways to break into food writing:
+I’ve found three easy ways to become a food writer.

 1. Look for the Intersection

-Success in freelance writing comes down to intersections.
+Success as a food writer comes down to intersections.
 If you want to be a food writer, think about the other niches or specialties you write about and pitch stories in that sweet spot or intersection.

 It’s an equation that goes something like this: